AITA for forwarding my husband's group text messages to our boss and HR?

 ‘AITA for forwarding my husband's group text messages to our boss and HR?’

-Subscribe to Our Newsletter
+Subscribe to our Newsletter

 The central conflict lies between the OP's justified anger and feeling of betrayal over the demeaning texts and her husband's insistence that her actions (snooping and reporting) were a severe overstep that ruined his professional standing.

-Considering the husband's lack of accountability for the insulting texts versus the professional repercussions faced by the OP for exposing them, is the OP's choice to report the misconduct, despite the personal relationship consequences, a necessary action to enforce professional and personal boundaries, or did her method of exposure go too far in a situation that should have been handled privately?
+Considering the husband's lack of accountability for the insulting texts versus the professional repercussions faced by the OP for exposing them, is the OP's choice to report the misconduct, despite the personal relationship consequences, a necessary action to enforce professional and personal boundaries, or did her m**hod of exposure go too far in a situation that should have been handled privately?